jeremydcherry/jeremydcherry.github.io/content/top-five.md

 ## 01. Kendrick Lamar

 Am I saying that K Dot is the GOAT?
 Why yes, yes I am.
 You may be saying to yourself, “Isn’t it too early to tell?”
 And to that, I’d respond with a confident, “Nope.”
 Allow me to explain.
-What a relatively young Kendrick has achieved artistically, musically, and sonically puts him on a plain all on his own.
+What a relatively young Kendrick has achieved artistically, musically, and sonically puts him on a plane all his own.
 He’s already accomplished more in these departments than any other name that may be mentioned in the conversation of the greatest.
 It’s not always about who was the first, sometimes it’s just about who’s the best.

 #### Best Track